121 Dietitian

 The gut microbiota, the trillions of microorganisms residing in our digestive tract, have gained significant attention for their influence on mental well-being.
 Emerging research suggests that imbalances in the gut microbiota, known as dysbiosis, may contribute to mental health disorders.
 A healthy, diverse gut microbiome is associated with improved mood and cognitive function.

-Research suggests that the neurochemicals produced by the gut microbiome can have a direct impact on mental health and behavior.
-One such example is serotonin, which plays a crucial role as a signaling molecule in the gastrointestinal tract.
+Research suggests that the neurochemicals produced by the gut microbiome can have a direct impact on mental health and behaviour.
+One such example is serotonin, which plays a crucial role as a signalling molecule in the gastrointestinal tract.
 Enterochromaffin (EC) cells utilize serotonin to activate afferent neurons that transmit signals to the central nervous system, making it an important sensory transducer.

 Research suggests that the gut is responsible for producing a large portion of the body’s serotonin (over 90%) and roughly half of its dopamine (Berger et al., 2009).
-Studies conducted on germ-free mice have shown that serum levels of serotonin decrease and tryptophan increases without the presence of gut microbes, further highlighting the important role the gut plays in neurotransmitter production.(Wikoff et al., 2009)
+Studies conducted on germ-free mice have shown that serum levels of serotonin decrease and tryptophan increase without the presence of gut microbes, further highlighting the important role the gut plays in neurotransmitter production.(Wikoff et al, 2009)

 The Impact of Diet on Gut Microbiota

 Diet plays a pivotal role in shaping the composition and diversity of our gut microbiota.
-A diet rich in fiber, found in fruits, vegetables, whole grains, and legumes, provides nourishment for beneficial bacteria in the gut.
-On the other hand, diets high in processed foods, added sugars, and unhealthy fats can negatively impact the gut microbiota.
+A diet rich in fibre, found in fruits, vegetables, whole grains, and legumes, provides nourishment for beneficial bacteria in the gut.
+On the other hand, diets high in processed foods added sugars, and unhealthy fats can negatively impact the gut microbiota.

 Mental Health – Probiotics